MTrop/DoomTools/README.md

 ### Introduction

-A utility for merging all sorts of Doom stuff into one WAD.
+A bunch of command-line utilities for Doom stuff.
+This time, they're useful.

 ### Why?

-Because it's super useful.
+Because it's super useful, and can run anywhere (that runs Java).

 ### Compiling with Ant